Input files¶

 </cg_molecule> <!-- end of the molecule -->

 An extract from the mapping file propane.xml of a propane molecule.
-The complete

-tag indicates the molecule name in the coarse-grained topology.
+The name tag indicates the molecule name in the coarse-grained topology.
 The

-tag must match the name of the molecule in the atomistic representation.
+ident tag must match the name of the molecule in the atomistic representation.

-section all beads are defined by specifying bead name (A1, B1,
+In the topology section all beads are defined by specifying bead name (A1, B1,

 A2), type, and atoms belonging to this bead in the form

-.
+residue id:residue name:atom name.
 For each bead a map has to be

-specified, which is defined later in the maps
+specified, which is defined later in the maps section.
+Note that bead type and bead map can be

 different, which might be useful in a situation when chemically